Well Fed Dog frozen dog food receives the Advisor’s top rating of 5 stars.

 In any case, unless your dog is specifically allergic to it, yeast can still be considered a nutritious additive.

-Thirdly, we note the inclusion of cod liver oil, a fish oil known to be rich in both EPA and DHA omega-3 fatty acids as well as vitamins A and D.
+In addition, we note the inclusion of cod liver oil, a named fish oil known to be rich in both EPA and DHA omega-3 fatty acids as well as vitamins A and D.

 Next, wheat germ oil is a nutritious extract made from the germ of a wheat kernel.
 It’s exceptionally rich in natural vitamin E.